raspberrypilearning/fl-programming-robotics/course_info/progrobot_info.md

 Course syllabus:
 Provide a list of short bullet points outlining the key themes that this course covered.
 This will appear on the Certificate of Achievement transcript and the course description page under the heading “What topics will you cover?”
 Avoid using verbs and the past tense, and do not mention “learners”.
 If the list is long, break it up with sub-headings, based on each week’s theme – for example, “Week 1 – Introduction to Cellular Networks and their Planning”.

-+ The GPIOzero Python library, and how this can be used to interact with input and output components.
++ The GPIO Zero Python library, and how this can be used to interact with input and output components
-+ The construction of a simple robot buggy.
++ The construction of a simple robot buggy
 + How distance sensors work
 + Obstacle avoidance algorithms
 + Line sensors